 Easy Apple Crisp is great for busy weeknights.
 A super simple dessert that the entire family will love.
 Serve it warm from the oven and top it with vanilla ice cream.

-Try this Apple Fritter Cake for a weekend brunch, an easy weeknight dessert or for your next holiday get together.
-It’s so simple and delicious!
+Try this Apple Fritter Cake Recipe for a weekend brunch, an easy weeknight dessert or for your next holiday get together.
+It's so simple and delicious!
+You might also like this easy carrot cake for dessert.

 If you love this Recipe as much as I do, please leave a comment and a five star review, and be sure to help me share on Pinterest!